 World Cup 2022 quarter-finals: When are they, which teams are left and knockout fixtures

-With the round of 16 done and dusted, the World Cup has been whittled down to eight teams.
+With the round of 16 done and dusted, the World Cup was whittled down to eight teams.
+After the first two quarter-finals, just six teams remain, which will then become four by Sunday morning.

-The Netherlands cruised past the USA to become the first side to confirm their place in the quarter-finals, before Argentina – inspired by Lionel Messi – narrowly overcame Australia.
-France joined them with a 3-1 win against Poland on Sunday, before England followed up with a 3-0 demolition of Senegal.
+The Netherlands cruised past the USA to become the first side to confirm their place in the quarter-finals but succumbed to Argentina on penalties.
+Earlier on in the day Brazil suffered the same fate, losing to Croatia on spot-kicks.

-Japan, perhaps the tournament's biggest overachievers with victories against Germany and Spain at the group stage, went out in agonising fashion on Monday, losing to Croatia on penalties having led in normal time only to be pegged back by Ivan Perisic.
-Brazil, meanwhile, cemented their status as favourites with a stylish 4-1 win against South Korea.

-Morocco and Portugal became the final sides to book their places in the quarters, the former besting Spain via a penalty shoot-out and the latter waltzing past Switzerland.
-They will now face off for a place in the final four.
+The six sides who remain are: France, England, Argentina, Portugal, Morocco and Croatia.

 What is the remaining World Cup schedule for the knockout stage?